AI Safety Summit 2023

-The AI Safety Summit was an international conference discussing the safety and regulation of artificial intelligence.
-It was held at Bletchley Park, Milton Keynes, United Kingdom, in November 2023.
-It was the first ever global summit on artificial intelligence.
-The conference led to the release of the Bletchley Declaration, which focused on "identifying AI safety risks of shared concern" and "building respective risk-based policies" to "ensure that the benefits of the technology can be harnessed responsibly for good and for all."
+The AI Safety Summit 2023 was an international conference on the safety and regulation of artificial intelligence.
+Organized by the British government, it was held in November 2023 at Bletchley Park, Milton Keynes, England.

+The event was the first ever global summit on artificial intelligence.
+The event led to the release of the Bletchley Declaration, which focused on "identifying AI safety risks of shared concern" and "building respective risk-based policies" to "ensure that the benefits of the technology can be harnessed responsibly for good and for all."
+The event led to the commission of the International AI Safety Report.

 Background

 The prime minister of the United Kingdom at the time, Rishi Sunak, made AI one of the priorities of his government, announcing that the UK would host a global AI Safety conference in autumn 2023.

 Venue

 Bletchley Park was a World War II codebreaking facility established by the British government on the site of a Victorian manor and is in the British city of Milton Keynes.
 It has played an important role in the history of computing, with some of the first modern computers being built at the facility.